OSU veterinary medicine administrator to become dean at Oregon State

 “I am grateful for the opportunities I have had to teach and mentor students as well as conduct research relevant to animal and human health,” Clarke said.

-Clarke served as a member of a collaborative administrative team that has worked hard to promote growth and development of the academic and research programs of OSU’s Veterinary Center and the greater university.
+Clarke served as a member of a collaborative administrative team that has worked hard to promote the growth and development of the academic and research programs of OSU’s Veterinary Center and the greater university.
 As chairman of a curriculum and effective instruction committee, Clarke first realized his interest in administration.

 “The committee was tasked with developing a plan to completely revise the curriculum,” he said.
 “While working through this project, I enrolled in a master’s degree in higher education here at Oklahoma State to learn more about aspects of academic administration.”